-Changes made in the first and fourth quarters to account for changes in assumptions since the original budget was adopted.
+Changes made in the third and fourth quarters to account for changes in assumptions since the original budget was adopted.

-While the Academy's final budget for the general fund anticipated that revenues and other financing sources would exceed expenditures and other financing uses by \$611, the actual results show an increase in fund balance of \$123,941.
+While the Academy's final budget for the general fund anticipated that revenues and other financing sources would exceed expenditures and other financing uses by \$2,744, the actual results showed revenues and other financing sources exceeded expenditures and other financing uses by \$56,694.

-- > Actual revenues and other financing sources were \$84,912 more than expected. - > The actual expenditures and other financing uses were \$40,557 less than expected.
+- Actual revenues were \$33,762 more than expected.
+This difference is mainly due to more federal and local revenue than anticipated. - > The actual expenditures were \$16,957 less than expected.